filipemir/police-incident-dashboard-react/README.md

 The goal is to create a dashboard that can be used by the DA's staff, investigators, legal advocates, watchdogs, and researchers to better understand how law enforcement is coming in contact with the community.

-We're currently tracking the work we need to he [here](https://github.com/filipemir/police-incident-dashboard-react/issues).
+We're currently tracking the work we need to do [here](https://github.com/filipemir/police-incident-dashboard-react/issues).
 PRs are very welcome!

 ## Technology

-The dashboard is a lightweight static web app that queries the City of Boston's data APi directly for its data.
+The dashboard is a lightweight static web app that queries the City of Boston's data API directly for its data.
 We might consider adding a backend later down the road if the requirements evolve beyond what we can do with the data we can easily query from the city's API